Richard B. Garnett: In popular media

 Garnett was portrayed by American actor Andrew Prine in the 1993 film Gettysburg, based on Michael Shaara's novel, The Killer Angels.
 In the movie, Garnett is killed by a cannon shot and his horse returns to the southern lines riderless, perhaps to reflect how his body was never found.
 He reprised this role in 2003 in film's prequel Gods and Generals, although uncredited and without any dialog.

 Disputed photograph

-A photograph long believed to be one of only two photos of Garnett, is, in fact, a photograph of his cousin, Robert Selden Garnett, as indicated by the script along the black edge, which, when mirrored, reads "R.S.
+A photograph long believed to be one of only two photographs of Garnett, is, in fact, a photograph of his cousin, Robert Selden Garnett, as indicated by the script along the black edge, which, when mirrored, reads "R.S.
 Garnett 6589."
-The bottom photograph of this article is possibly the only photograph known, although it is likely also a photo of Robert Garnett, as Richard B. Garnett was described by contemporaries as a fair-haired man with blue eyes.
+The bottom photograph of this article is possibly the only photograph known, although it is likely also a photograph of Robert Garnett, as Richard B. Garnett was described by contemporaries as a fair-haired man with blue eyes.
 A letter to the editor of America's Civil War magazine claims that the Library of Congress possesses a photograph of Richard B. Garnett that has been mislabeled as "Franklin Gardner, CSA, Born N.Y.C."